 Projections on operations in the future will depend on Provincial government policy decisions around COVID-19 response and the speed at which vaccines become available.
-The expectation is that current emergency operations would continue with emphasis shifting based on provincial response.
+The expectation is that current emergency operations would continue with emphasis shifting based on provincial response and expected high vaccine roll-out which will control the pandemic.
+The emergence of new variants that could be vaccine-resistant however threaten this outcome.